alangfiles/alangfiles/resume.md

 ## Education
-Bachelor of Science
-Computer Science and Engineering
-The Ohio State University, 2008
+Bachelor of Science in Computer Science and Engineering - The Ohio State University 2008 _Emphasis on Programming and Systems Software_